rabbitmq/rabbitmq-oauth2-tutorial/README.md

 authorize RabbitMQ application as shown on the screenshot below.
 > ![authorize application](assets/authorize-app.png)

-UAA has been configured with 2 users:
+UAA has been configured with these 2 users:
  - `rabbit_admin:rabbit_admin` with full administrator access, i.e. `administrator` user-tag
  - and `rabbitmq_management:rabbitmq_management` with just `management` user-tag